 Interventions with Potential to Mitigate Injection Site Reactions Following Subcutaneous Elamipretide Administration: A Phase 1, Crossover Study

-Alana Sullivan1, Sandrin C. Bergheanu1, Laura E. Kropp1, Li Zhang2, Lisa A. Beck3, Benjamin McNeil2,*, Anthony Abbruscato1,*
+Author(s): Alana Sullivan, Sandrin C. Bergheanu, Laura E. Kropp, Li Zhang, Lisa A. Beck, Benjamin McNeil, Anthony Abbruscato

 Aim: Elamipretide is a mitochondria-targeting agent in development for treating mitochondrial dysfunction-associated diseases.
 While prior studies showed that subcutaneous elamipretide is generally safe/well tolerated, most subjects reported injection site reactions (ISRs).
 We evaluated the efficacy of interventions to mitigate ISRs, identify underlying ISR mechanisms, and evaluate the pharmacokinetic and safety profile of subcutaneous elamipretide.